 Yes, non-residents can be the director of an Irish company.
 Irish companies are required to have at least one director who is a resident within the European Economic Area (EEA).
-However, if none of the directors meet this requirement the company must take out a Non-EEA Resident Director Bond.
+However, if none of the directors meets this requirement the company must take out a Non-EEA Resident Director Bond.

 All company names must be approved by the CRO (Companies Registration Office in Ireland.
 To be accepted a company name must be unique and not deemed as too similar to any existing companies currently on the register.
 There are some restrictions to be aware of when choosing an effective company name that will gain CRO approval.
-For example; avoid terms such as “Solutions”, Enterprise”, “Services” these are considered non-distinguishing because they could be related to business in any industry. try to use unique word and terms that are specifically related to the industry the company will be operating in to increase the likelihood of the company name being accepted by the CRO.
+For example; avoid terms such as “Solutions”, Enterprise”, and “Services” as these are considered non-distinguishing because they could be related to business in any industry.
+Try to use unique words and terms that are specifically related to the industry the company will be operating in to increase the likelihood of the company name being accepted by the CRO.

 The full list can be viewed by following this link What are the company name restrictions in Ireland?

 The first step to setting up a Company (be it LTD, DAC, CLG, PLC etc.) is to check your chosen company name against those on the Register.
 The CRO (Companies Registration Office) in Ireland can be quite strict and can reject names that are too similar to existing company names.

 Follow this link for a Free Company Name Check and our team will confirm if your company name will be accepted under the CROs requirements.

 The rule in Ireland is that a company must be dissolved for more than 20 years before the name is available again.